FAQs: Christmas In Australia

-'Tis the season to visit with friends and family, eat delicious food, spend time outdoors, enjoy time off of work, and – of course – shop!
+‘Tis the season to visit with friends and family, eat delicious food, spend time outdoors, enjoy time off of work, and – of course – shop!
 With Christmas just around the corner, Aussies are gearing up for the holiday by planning parties and organising Christmas lists.
-As you get ready for your own holiday celebrations, consider these FAQs about Christmas time Down Under.
+As you get ready for your own holiday celebrations, consider these FAQs about Christmas in Australia.

 How do Australians shop for Christmas?